Tuition and Financial Aid

 Chicago Booth is committed to providing financing opportunities for all students regardless of citizenship status and offers a loan program to international students with no US cosigners.
 International students who have US cosigners have multiple private loan options.
 More detailed information regarding these programs will be made available via the admitted students website upon admission to the program.

 Please Note (OFAC Sanctions): In accordance with regulatory guidelines, the following applicants are NOT eligible for Chicago Booth’s loan program for international students with no US cosigner: applicants from Office of Foreign Assets Control (OFAC)-sanctioned countries, and applicants identified by name, or related to or connected with anyone on the OFAC Specially Designated Nationals List.
 All such applicants will be required to make alternative financing arrangements.

 You can review the loan policy for the University of Chicago Booth School of Business in the loan policy documentation (PDF).

-For additional information on financial aid, please contact the Chicago Booth office of Admissions and Financial Aid at 773.702.3964 or email us at financial.aid@ChicagoBooth.edu.
+For additional information on financial aid, please contact the Chicago Booth office of Financial Aid at 773.702.3964 or email us at financial.aid@ChicagoBooth.edu.